jtblin/angular-chart.js/README.md

 - `options`: chart options (as from [Chart.js documentation](http://www.chartjs.org/docs/))
 - `series`: (default: `[]`): series labels (line, bar, radar)
 - `colours`: data colours (will use default colours if not specified)
+- `getColour`: function that returns a colour in case there are not enough (will use random colours if not specified)
 - `click`: onclick event handler (line, radar)
 - `legend`: (default: `false`): show legend below the chart